shanjcu/web-framework/docs/jcu/application-theming.md

 ### CDN-hosted resources <span class="label label-success">Easiest</span>

-{% callout warning %}
-This is provided by [Rawgit.com](https://rawgit.com) and whilst free, provides no uptime or support guarantees.
-If you're using this approach, let us know on [issue #8](https://github.com/jcu/web-framework/issues/8) so we can track interest in an official CDN option.
-{% endcallout %}

 For single-page web applications (such as static sites), it's possible to use CDN-hosted resources to avoid needing to download anything.